Dog Swims

 mmementowski@ccbh.net

 Dog swims have become a very popular end-of-the-season activity at outdoor municipal pools.
-Normally, these events take place the day after the pool closes for the season.
+These events should take place after the pool closes for the season.

 One dog per one human owner.